gbertoldo/rRocket/README.txt

-rRocket is an Arduino powered rocketry recovery system.
+rRocket is an Arduino-powered rocketry recovery system.

 Features
 ========
-- Drogue and parachute deployment events
+- Drogue and parachute deployment
 - Data stored in EEPROM
 - Error report